 8. Adjust the brightness and contrast in Photoshop if necessary.

-Andy Derrick leads the Artist Community at ArtSquare, a service that makes it simple & affordable for artists to have their artwork photographed by professionals in their local area.
+Andy Derrick led the Artist Community at ArtSquare, a service that helped artists get their artwork photographed by professionals in their area.

 We'll send you articles & tutorials right as we publish them, so you never miss a post!
 Unsubscribe here at any time.